 why dietitians love the mediterranean diet graphic with a a smoked salmon platter featured.

 At The Mediterranean Dish we know why we love food from the Mediterranean.
-Its affordable, easy to make, bursting with flavor and good for our bodies and brains.
+It’s affordable, easy to make, bursting with flavor, and its good for our bodies and brains.
+Every year new people visit our site (welcome!) because their doctor recommends they follow the Mediterranean diet and its lifestyle.

+To better understand why a doctor might recommend this way of eating, I spoke, with Kelly LaBlanc, an expert on food, nutrition, and cultural foodways.
 Kelly has been with Oldways, a food and nutrition nonprofit, since 2014.
-In addition to having a bachelors of science in nutrition, she also holds a Masters degree in gastronomy with a concentration in food policy.
-As part of her education she spent time in Sicily with a specific focus on the Mediterranean diet.
+In addition to having a Bachelor of Science in nutrition, she also holds a Master’s degree in gastronomy with a concentration in food policy.
+As part of her education, she spent time in Sicily with a specific focus on the Mediterranean diet.

-Read our conversation below and discover a few more reasons why the Mediterranean diet is a way of life you’ll adopt easily.
 For some meal-time inspiration check out our favorite Mediterranean Diet recipes.
 And if you need a shopping list, well, we have you covered there too.

 the mediterranean diet pyramid.

 Q: What is the Mediterranean diet?
-What does it typically encompass?

 Going back centuries in time, people around the Mediterranean enjoyed a diet of whole grains, legumes, seafood, seasonal fruits and vegetables, and olive oil.
-Back then, eating seasonally from local gardens, using lots of plant-based protein sources and whole grains was considered "peasant food," but today, we understand the inherent wisdom in these traditional eating patterns.
+Back then, eating seasonally from local gardens, using lots of plant-based protein sources, and whole grains was considered “peasant food,” but today, we understand the inherent wisdom in these traditional eating patterns.

 Q: From your experience and expertise as a dietician, what do you like about the Mediterranean Diet?
 Why is it beneficial for people?